ghapanda/MERN-MASTERMINDS/README.md

 npm install @fortawesome/fontawesome-free
 npm install axioS

+### FOR WINDOWS USERS

+The method we used to run our project on a Windows operating system was to use VSCode's MongoDB extension.

+To install MongoDB through VSCode, install the MongoDB extension.

+Then, connect to the extension via any method.
+We used a connection string with a MongoDB free account.

+After connection, no further setup is needed.
+Use npm run dev!

 ## Usage:
 Running the Application:
 "npm run dev" will run both client and server.